 Gemini 3.1 Pro: where it fits

-A 2M-token multimodal workhorse — huge breadth, but recall fades deep in the window.
-Released February 19, 2026 by Google, it is built for largest mainstream production context (2M), long video and document analysis, agentic reasoning (high ARC-AGI-2), and multimodal understanding.
+A 1M-token multimodal workhorse — huge breadth across text, image, audio and video, but recall fades deep in the window.
+Released February 19, 2026 by Google, it is built for full multimodal input — text, image, audio and video in one 1M-token window, long video and document analysis, agentic reasoning (high ARC-AGI-2), and broad multimodal understanding across formats.

-Its trade-offs: long-context recall drops sharply past 256K, and premium price per token.
+Its trade-offs: long-context recall drops sharply past 256K (26.3% on MRCR v2 at 1M), premium price per token at $2/$12, and superseded within Google's own line by the newer 3.5/3.6 Flash releases for cost-sensitive work.
 At $2 in / $12 out per million tokens, it sits in the mid price band.

 The bottom line for this matchup